merenlab/merenlab.org/data/micr-obs-future/index.md

 ### Dereplicating isolate genomes

-In this step, we dereplicated the 99 reference genomes to retain a single representative genome from each group of highly similar genomes.
+In the following section, we describe how we dereplicated the 99 reference genomes to retain a single representative genome from each group of highly similar genomes.
 Dereplication is useful for reducing redundancy, optimizing computational efficiency, and ensuring that downstream analyses focus on the unique diversity of the genome set.

 To accomplish this, we used `dRep`, a Python-based tool designed for rapid pair-wise comparison and clustering of genomes.
 By utilizing `dRep`, one can identify and retain one representative genome per cluster based on similarity thresholds, ensuring that only distinct genomes are preserved for further analysis.

 <div class="extra-info" markdown="1">

-<span class="extra-info-header">dRep citation</span>
+<span class="extra-info-header">dRep citation and version</span>

 Olm, M., Brown, C., Brooks, B. et al. dRep: a tool for fast and accurate genomic comparisons that enables improved genome recovery from metagenomes through de-replication.
 ISME J 11, 2864–2868 (2017). https://doi.org/10.1038/ismej.2017.126

+We used dRep v3.5.0

 </div>

-To use `dRep`, we wrote a bash script telling it to dereplicate at 95% ANI (preclustering at 90% ANI) and then submit it with `clusterize`.
+To use `dRep`, we wrote a bash script, telling it to dereplicate at 95% ANI (preclustering at 90% ANI) and then submit it with `clusterize`.

 {:.notice}
 ANI stands for Average Nucleotide Identity. `dRep` uses this measure to cluster genomes before selecting a representative for each cluster. https://drep.readthedocs.io/en/latest/choosing_parameters.html